Avaiga/taipy-doc/docs/tutorials/complete_applications/scenario_management_overview/step_04/step_04.md

 # Cycles

-*Time to complete: 15 minutes; Level: Intermediate*
+*Estimated Time for Completion: 15 minutes; Difficulty Level: Intermediate*

 [Cycles](../../../../manuals/core/concepts/cycle.md) have been introduced to reflect business situations our customers frequently encounter and can be extremely useful.

 For instance, a large fast food chain wants to generate sales forecasts for its stores every week.
 When creating a given scenario, it needs to be attached to a given week.
-And often, a single one will be published amongst all the scenarios generated for a given week.
-This kind of 'official' scenario is referred to as the 'Primary' scenario in Taipy.
+Typically, only one scenario will be shared among all the scenarios made for a specific week.
+This specific 'official' scenario is known as the 'Primary' scenario in Taipy.

 Note that Cycles can be ignored entirely if the business problem has no time frequency.